-- Content should be designed for medical professionals, by medical professionals and other stakeholders in healthcare research and practice
+- The content should be designed for medical professionals, by medical professionals and other stakeholders in healthcare research and practice

 - Content should come from peer-reviewed resources

-- Content should be unbiased and based on the latest evidence-based information
+- It is important to be unbiased and deliver content based on the latest evidence-based information

 - Content should be adapted to societal expectations